 Vocational Training Pathway Examination Eligibility Policy

-A Registrar’s readiness to sit RACGP assessments or examinations requires the satisfactory completion of all of the vocational training provider’s training requirements up to the time of examination application.
+A Registrar’s readiness to sit RACGP examinations requires the satisfactory completion of all of the vocational training provider’s training requirements up to the time of examination application.

 Typical vocational training provider program requirements include the satisfactory completion of: